There are several important factors to consider before you instruct a Surveyor to inspect a property on your behalf:

 Why not ask your Solicitor/Conveyancer, or even the estate agent selling the property, for the names of one or two local Surveyors who have a good reputation?

-This is especially important as Surveyors travelling a long way outside their normal geographical area may not know of problems specific to the locality or the type of property being inspected, and may not be aware of factors that could affect the value and saleability of the property.
+This is especially important (and is an RICS requirement!) as Surveyors travelling a long way outside their normal geographical area may not know of problems specific to the locality or the type of property being inspected, and may not be aware of factors that could affect the value and saleability of the property.
 How "local" will your Surveyor be?
-We know of one instance where a firm with only one office in the North West but claiming to offer widespread coverage secured an instruction for a Home Buyer Report in Hull at a fee of only £175!
-The Surveyor must have spent around 4 hours travelling to and from the house - probably twice as long as the survey inspection would have taken assuming the Surveyor still felt motivated to do the job properly after such a long journey!
-Be wary of the "networking" groups - they may give the impression of being "local" but often work on the basis of securing your instruction and then finding a surveyor who is available to do the job, but that surveyor may be based miles away from the property and may receive only a small proportion of the fee you pay - the rest goes in administration costs and "commission".
+Be wary of the "networking" groups - they may give the impression of being "local" but often work on the basis of securing your instruction and then finding a surveyor who is available to do the job, but that surveyor may be based miles away from the property and may not receive all of the fee you pay - the rest goes in administration costs and "commission".
+Some of these organisations are NOT run, or in some cases even owned, by Chartered Surveyors and they may not be covered by RICS Regulation.

 Don't be taken in by what seems to be a cheap fee!
 As John Ruskin once pertinently said: